 Not only is Henrik Lundqvist the top goaltender in the history of the Rangers, but he just may be the greatest Ranger ever.
 Period.

 Nonetheless, when it comes to goalies and this franchise, Henrik is, well, The King.
-He owns every important Rangers goaltending record and for 12 years now has been the backbone of the Blueshirts renaissance, a team that has made the playoffs in all but one of his seasons on Broadway.
+He owns every important Rangers goaltending record and for 13 years now has been the backbone of the Blueshirts renaissance, a team that has made the playoffs in all but two of his seasons on Broadway.

-Saturday night he became only the 12th goalie in the National Hockey League to win 400 games; and earlier this season he passed his idol, Dominik Hasek, as the winningest European-born goaltender in league history.
+In 2017 he became only the 12th goalie in the National Hockey League to win 400 games; and earlier that season he passed his idol, Dominik Hasek, as the winningest European-born goaltender in league history.

 Having witnessed his incredible drive, work ethic, and desire for perfection first-hand, it is easy to put him at the top of this list.